MicrosoftDocs/architecture-center/docs/guide/multitenant/service/cache-redis.md

 ### Shared cache instance and shared database

 You might consider deploying a single cache, with a single Redis database, and using it to store cached data for all of your tenants.
-This is the most common approach, especially when you have a single application tier that all of your tenants share.
+This approach is commonly used when you have a single application tier that all of your tenants share.

 To isolate tenant-specific data within each cache, consider using key prefixes to prepend the tenant ID.
 Your application can then access specific data for a specific tenant.
 Alternatively, you can consider using Redis data structures like [sets](https://redis.io/docs/manual/data-types/#sets) or [hashes](https://redis.io/docs/manual/data-types/#hashes) for each tenant's data.
 Both sets and hashes support large numbers of keys, so this approach can scale to large numbers of tenants.

 When you use a single cache instance, the application needs to be authorized to access the entire cache.
 Azure Cache for Redis doesn't provide granular access control within a cache.

 When you use this approach, consider that all of your tenants will share the same underlying compute resources for the cache.
 So, this approach can be vulnerable to the [Noisy Neighbor problem](../../../antipatterns/noisy-neighbor/noisy-neighbor.yml).
-Ensure that you follow the best practices for Azure Cache for Redis for [scaling]](/azure/azure-cache-for-redis/cache-best-practices-scale), [memory management](/azure/azure-cache-for-redis/cache-best-practices-memory-management) and [server load](/azure/azure-cache-for-redis/cache-best-practices-server-load) to make the most efficient use of your cache's resources and mitigate any noisy neighbor effects.
+Ensure that you follow the best practices for Azure Cache for Redis for [scaling](/azure/azure-cache-for-redis/cache-best-practices-scale), [memory management](/azure/azure-cache-for-redis/cache-best-practices-memory-management) and [server load](/azure/azure-cache-for-redis/cache-best-practices-server-load) to make the most efficient use of your cache's resources and mitigate any noisy neighbor effects.

 Additionally, consider monitoring your cache's resources such as CPU and memory, and if you observe resource pressure, consider mitigations such as: